DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 standard: the workday has again become the central feature of human existence.[^4]

-In the last decades – since the ascension of Margaret Thatcher to the summit of political power in the United Kingdom – the workers of the world have been subjected to the most ferocious aggression ever.
-The struggles of factory workers in the first part of the century had brokered the reduction of work time, and in the 1960s and ’70s of the past century the alliance between factory workers and knowledge workers had opened the way to the general automation of production and the emancipation of human life from the chains of work.
-The neoliberal reversal of the scene, since late ’70s, has marked the beginning of a never-ending class war waged by capitalists against society and against workers.
+In the last decades – since Margaret Thatcher's rise to power in the United Kingdom – the workers of the world have been subjected to the most ferocious aggression imaginable.
+The factory workers in the early 20th century had negotiated the reduction of work time, and in the 1960s and 70s the alliance between factory workers and knowledge workers opened the way to general automation of production and emancipation of human life from the chains of work.
+The neoliberal reversal of the scene, since the late 70s, has marked the beginning of a never-ending class war waged by capitalists against society and against workers.

-Democracy, friendship, pleasure of life has been trashed along this war.
+Democracy, friendship, and the pleasures of life have been trashed during this war.

-In the aftermath of the First World War, in the days of Roosevelt’s New Deal, the emancipation of social time from the unnecessary (less and less necessary) daily obligation of salaried work started to be envisioned as a possibility.
-In the decades that prepared the worldwide movement of ’68, many believed the eight-hour day was just a beginning in the struggle to reduce working hours further.
+In the aftermath of the First World War, in the days of Roosevelt’s New Deal, the emancipation of social time from the unnecessary (less and less necessary) daily obligation of salaried work began to be envisioned as a possibility.
+In the decades prior to the worldwide movement of ’68, many believed the eight-hour day was just the beginning of the struggle to reduce working hours further.
 Time for education, time for self-care, time for friendship, affection and pleasure: this was the agenda of the age of democracy and progress.
-This was not a utopia, but the pragmatic expectation of conscious workers and progressive intellectuals in the age of development of the new technologies for automation.
+This was not a utopia, but the pragmatic expectation of conscious workers and progressive intellectuals in an era with large developments in new technologies for automation.

-But the accumulation of value is based on the exploitation of human time, and power is based on the hierarchical division of social time, so capitalists and their ideological agents never lost sight of their goal: re-establish ten or twelve hours hour days as cultural standard, enforce discipline by any means: the blackmail of misery, the violence of war, and the pervasive potency of advertising, ideology and consumerism.
+But the accumulation of value is based on the exploitation of human time, and power is based on the hierarchical division of social time, therefore capitalists and their ideological agents never lost sight of their goal: namely to re-establish ten or twelve hours hour work days as the cultural standard.
+They enforce discipline by any means: the blackmail of misery, the violence of war, and the pervasive potency of advertising, ideology and consumerism.
 As Aronowitz and Cutler write: ‘consumption was created as a new motive: a